 lacks such an intent.

-including, but not limited to, electronic mail, instant messaging, electronic bulletin
+communications including, but not limited to, electronic mail, instant messaging,

-boards, and social media sites, to harass, abuse, bully or engage in other conduct
+electronic bulletin boards, and social media sites, to harass, abuse, bully or engage

-monitoring of another's e-mail communications directly or through spyware, sending
+limited to, unauthorized monitoring of another's e-mail communications directly or

 - The college or state;